The Mossy Forest of Gunung Brinchang is a must-see attraction in Cameron Highlands especially if you love being in the outdoors!

 - Download an offline map – like maps.me.

-- Remember if you choose to come to the mossy forest early in the morning, drive carefully and headlights needed if surroundings are foggy.
+- Remember if you choose to come to the mossy forest early in the morning, drive carefully and use headlights if the surroundings are foggy.

 By the way: